 More than 4 million Americans have undergone knee replacement surgery in the United States, many of whom were prescribed a knee replacement to treat arthritis or a knee injury and to restore movement.

 But despite the widespread use, manufacturer Exactech recently issued a recall on Exactech knee replacement products due to premature failure.

 Exactech did not undergo extensive testing for safety and effectiveness and the device is now being recalled because of the dangerous side effects caused by device malfunction.

 Exactech knee replacements have a three-to-seven fold failure rate when compared to other manufacturers—a startling statistic considering the FDA approved this product for safe use years ago.
 These failures can lead to accelerated wear, bone loss, and more.
 Many people have required revision surgery because parts of their Exactech knee replacement loosened and failed prematurely, resulting in pain, limited mobility, knee swelling, and sensitivity.

 Contact an attorney who can fight for you.

 Our Exactech Medical Device Recall Attorneys Can Help

-Waters Kraus & Paul helps victims of knee replacement recalls seek justice and compensation from manufacturers who failed to protect knee implant patients.
+Waters Kraus Paul & Siegel helps victims of knee replacement recalls seek justice and compensation from manufacturers who failed to protect knee implant patients.
 Our team of experienced trial lawyers and a deep bench of medical and health experts across the country will work to ensure you receive justice for injuries caused by Exactech.

 Why Are Exactech Knee Replacements Being Recalled?